-The Trustees delegate responsibility for managing their asset allocation within the Main Sub-Portfolio to AlL.
+The Trustees delegate responsibility for managing their asset allocation within the Main Sub-Portfolio to AIL.

-In addition, there is a Non-Discretionary Sub-Portfolio where some illiquid assets from Schroders will be transferred and re-registered.
+Over the past year, some of the illiquid assets previously held with Schroders were transferred and reregistered with AIL forming a Non-Discretionary Sub-Portfolio.
+The illiquid assets re-registered include the Leadenhall Insurance Linked Funds.
 There is no benchmark or investment objective set for this portfolio.